nodejs/node-v0.x-archive/doc/api/zlib.markdown

 <!--type=misc-->

-From `zlib/zconf.h`, modified to node's usage:
+From `zlib/zconf.h`, modified to node’s usage:

 The memory requirements for deflate are (in bytes):